You are here:

 This segment of the Historic Highway State Trail:

 Mitchell Point is a formidable mountain that requires a new tunnel to connect the western segments of State Trail to Hood River and The Dalles.
-This segment has received funds to design a crossing and design is underway.
+The Mitchell Point Segment contains three trail segments:

 Located between the Senator Mark O. Hatfield West and East Trailheads (between Hood River and Mosier) this segment includes over four miles of State Trail.